EvolSoft/ChatLogin/README.md

 show-prefix: true
 #Register message
 register-message: "&7Type your password in chat to register"
+#Require password confirmation for registration
+password-confirm-required: true
+#Register confirmation message
+register-confirm-message: "&bRe-type your password to confirm registration"
+#No register permissions message
+no-register-permissions: "&cYou don't have permissions to register"
 #Login message
-login-message: "&7Type your password in chat to login" ...
+login-message: "&7Type your password in chat to login"
+#No login permissions message
+no-login-permissions: "&cYou don't have permissions to login" ...
 ```